wintercms/meta/release-notes/build-466.md

 - Fixed `options` support for `checkboxlist` and `balloon-selector` field types in the Syntax Parser
 - Fixed issues with properly quoting values when running `october:env`
 - Fixed issue where Excel wouldn't properly detect the encoding of CSV files exported using the `useList` option
-- Changed optional .htaccess line forcing HTTPS to default to returning a 301 response instead of 302.
 - Asset files uploaded in the CMS will now take their default permissions from the value set in the configuration.
 - Repeaters will now trigger `change.oc.formwidget` when adding or removing items.
 - Fixed issue where the richeditor toolbar popups were z-index clashing with other form elements.